 Just be sure to do your research up front.
 Make sure that your prospective project is in line with what’s being done in your neighborhood.
 If it’s not, you run the risk that your home will sit on the market—which can be a huge drain on your finances.

-To give you a sense of which home renovation upgrades are most likely to pay you back, we used Remodeling Magazine’s 2016 Cost vs. Value report as a guide.
+To give you a sense of which home renovation upgrades are most likely to pay you back, we used Remodeling Magazine’s 2017 and 2018 Cost vs. Value report as a guide.
 Then, we spoke to the experts to get their take on each one.
 Here’s the rundown on which projects to tackle… and a few to avoid.

 Install Insulation in the Attic